enkidevs/curriculum/General/Networking/what-is-a-port.md

  - `FTP` with port `21`

 When you visit an address like `www.enki.com` you can clearly see there is no associated port displayed.
-This happens because the port for the `HTTP` protocol is defined as a default and doesn't need to be explicitly stated.
----
+This happens because the HTTP protocol used to get the page targets the port 80 of the server by default.
 ## Footnotes

 [1:ports]